NeuralControl/statsElements/source/statisticalInference.rst

 ---------------------
 The first step is to clearly define what we want to test and how we want to test it.
 This step is crucial as everything else will depend on it.

+Population
+    This is the total set of observations that can be made.
+For example if we want to know the average weight of humans, this is the average of the weight of every human on earth.

+Sample
+    This is the set of collected data.
+In this example, this is the weights of a small group of randomly selected people.

+We want to infer information on the population based on a selected sample.

 We then describe the data that will be used.
 There are four basic data types: